 Clothing should be appropriate for various classroom settings.
 Students in science and engineering classes will be given specific safety parameters for clothing choices.
 When wearing clothing with messages or illustrations, please keep content P.G. and respectful to others.

+Personal electronics are only permitted to be used between classes and during lunch.
 When using personal electronics, please be aware of others sharing the space.
 All content, games, videos, searches, etc. must be appropriate for a mixed-age audience.
 Always assume others can see what you are doing.

 The volume must either be turned off or earbuds / earphones should be used.
 If personal electronics are audible to others, students will be given one reminder to turn off the sound.
 After that, students will be asked to put their electronics away and to not get them out for the remainder of the day.
 Students, who need reminders over the course of multiple days, will be asked to leave their electronics at home for the rest of the semester, or they will be confiscated by a teacher and will only be returned to the student’s parents.

 Students who have had fever, diarrhea, vomiting or other potentially contagious conditions within the past 24 hours should stay home.